Invesco DWA Momentum ETF (NASDAQ:PDP) Short Interest Up 181.0% in September

-Invesco DWA Momentum ETF (NASDAQ:PDP) was the recipient of a significant growth in short interest in the month of September.
-As of September 30th, there was short interest totalling 29,500 shares, a growth of 181.0% from the September 15th total of 10,500 shares.
-Based on an average daily trading volume, of 51,200 shares, the short-interest ratio is presently 0.6 days.
+Invesco DWA Momentum ETF (NASDAQ:PDP) saw a significant increase in short interest in September.
+As of September 30th, there was short interest totalling 29,500 shares, an increase of 181.0% from the September 15th total of 10,500 shares.
+Based on an average daily volume of 51,200 shares, the days-to-cover ratio is presently 0.6 days.

 PowerShares DWA Technical Leaders Portfolio (the Fund) is based on the Dorsey Wright Technical Leaders Index (the Index).
 The Fund seeks investment results that generally correspond to the price and yield of the Index.
 The Fund will normally invest at least 90% of its total assets in securities that consists of the Index and American Depositary Receipts (ADRs) based on the securities in the Index.